MattiaCastelmare/RP_project/README.md

    ```sh
    rviz -d test_data/rviz.rviz
    ```
-4) Open a terminal go into the catkin_icp_ws and source it then run:
+4) Open a terminal go into the ~/catkin_icp_ws/ and source it then run:
    ```sh
    cd ~/src/RP_project/02_icp_localization/
    ```